 Section 7.89(f)(4) requires a description of how the insurer or insurance group identifies, nominates, and elects members to the board and its committees.
-The discussion should include, but is not limited to, the factors proposed in §7.89(f)(4)(A) - (D).
-Section 7.89(f)(4)(A) requires the description include whether a nomination committee is in place to identify and select individuals for consideration.
-Section 7.89(f)(4)(B) requires the discussion include whether term limits are placed on directors.
-Section 7.89(f)(4)(C) requires the discussion include how the election and reelection processes function.
-Section 7.89(f)(4)(D) requires the discussion include whether a board diversity policy is in place and, if so, how it functions.
+The discussion should include, but should not be limited to, the factors in \$7.89(f)(4)(A) - (D).
+Section 7.89(f)(4)(A) requires that the description include whether a nomination committee is in place to identify and select individuals for consideration.
+Section 7.89(f)(4)(B) requires that the discussion include whether term limits are placed on directors.
+Section 7.89(f)(4)(C) requires that the discussion include how the election and reelection processes function.
+Section 7.89(f)(4)(D) requires that the discussion include whether the discussion include and reelection and reelection processes function.